dgerosa/gwdet/README.md

 If you use this software in a scientific publication, I kindly ask you to cite its DOI:

+The code is developed and maintained by [Davide Gerosa](https://davidegerosa.com/).
+To report bugs, please open an issue on GitHub.
+If you want to contact me, it's `dgerosa@caltech.edu`.

 ## Installation and checkpoints